LinkWentz/whos-that-pokemon/README.md

 ### Summary
-The goal of this project is to make a image classifier which can identify any of the first generation pokemon.
-The idea behind this is that once a sufficiently accuracte classifier has been made, it can be used to build software similar to a pokdex, which is a device that can identify and provide information about any pokemon it is shown.
+The goal of this project is to make a image classifier which can identify any of the first generation pokémon.
+The idea behind this is that once a sufficiently accurate classifier has been made, it can be used to build software similar to a pokédex, which is a device that can identify and provide information about any pokémon it is shown.

-To achieve this goal, I first loaded, resized, and randomly augmented the training data to make a total of 8000 training images and 2000 validation images.
+To achieve this goal, I first loaded, resized, and randomly augmented the training data to make a total of 5000 training images and 2000 validation images.
 Those images were then used to train two models, one with a scratch made structure and randomized weights, and one made using VGG16 pretrained with ImageNet weights.
-The results were that the transfer learning model performed much better, attaining a valdation accuracy of ~78%, compared to the scratch built model's validation accuracy of ~47%.
+I then trained both for 30 epochs.
+The results were that the transfer learning model performed much better, attaining a validation accuracy of ~73%, compared to the scratch built model's validation accuracy of ~38%.

-If you would prefer the article form of this project it can be found [here!]()
+If you would prefer the article form of this project it can be found [here!](https://linkwentz.medium.com/whos-that-pok%C3%A9mon-building-a-pok%C3%A9mon-identifier-in-keras-e8e1078f1b14)

 ### Directory
 ```